 Motorcycle Accident Attorneys

 As the host of Bike Week and Biketoberfest, Daytona Beach has hundreds of thousands of motorcyclists using their city’s roadways each year.
 Unfortunately, bikers lack the protection of four-wheel vehicles and therefore have an increased chance of suffering a fatal or serious injury in the event of a crash.
-Our Daytona Beach attorneys have extensive experience handling motorcycle accident cases and helping our clients obtain the compensation needed to recover from severe, life-threatening injuries.

 In Florida, motorcyclists are not required to purchase PIP insurance and are therefore eligible to file a personal injury lawsuit, regardless of the severity of their injury.
 In seeking compensation for your injuries, your motorcycle attorney will collect evidence showing how the other party was negligent in the operation of their vehicle.